Your Cheap Cat Fountain Is Going To Cost You A Lot

 Hum.
 Maybe it wasn’t so cheap after all?
 But there’s more.

-Many cat or pet fountains have many corners and nooks that hold the water which you must clean and they are really difficult to clean.
+Many cat fountains, and especially cheap cat fountains have many corners and nooks that hold the water which you must clean and they are really difficult to clean.
 And because they are made of plastic, which you will recall, gets quite nasty with bacterial growth, need frequent, vigorous scrubbing with bleach or some other noxious disinfectant.
 Your cat won’t go near it until you get rid of the bleach smell, and then the vinegar smell which you need to use to rid it of the bleach smell.
 All of this takes time.
 It takes a lot of time and effort so you’re still paying for your cheap cat fountain.

 Get the best – It’ll cost you less